Buried unstrained germanium channels: a lattice-matched platform for quantum technology

 Continuous advances in materials underpin the development of semiconductor quantum technology \cite{de_leon_materials_2021} based on spin qubits in quantum dots \cite{burkard2023semiconductor} and superconductor–semiconductor hybrid devices \cite{prada_andreev_2020}.
+Spin qubits were first realized in GaAs-based heterostructures \cite{petta_coherent_2005, koppens_driven_2006}, where lattice-matched GaAs/AlGaAs epitaxy produced buried, high-mobility electron gases and electrostatically defined quantum dots largely free of disorder \cite{hanson_spins_2007}.
+However, the hyperfine interaction with the abundant nuclear spins in III–V materials strongly limited spin coherence \cite{cywinski_electron_2009}, motivating a shift toward group-IV semiconductors Si and Ge, which have a low natural abundance of nuclear spins and can be further isotopically purified \cite{itoh_high_1993,saraiva_materials_2022, moutanabbir_nuclear_2024}.
+In Si metal-oxide-semiconductor devices (Si-MOS), isotopically purified Si epilayers are lattice matched to pristine, Si substrates \cite{fukatsu_effect_2003,sabbagh_quantum_2019} and long spin coherence times have been demonstrated \cite{veldhorst2014}, while maintaining compatibility with advanced semiconductor manufacturing \cite{zwerver2022qubits, steinacker_industry-compatible_2025}.
+Yet, qubits in Si-MOS are defined at the semiconductor-oxide interface, introducing electrostatic disorder and charge noise and posing a challenge for scaling \cite{cifuentes_bounds_2024}.

-In buried Ge or Si strained quantum wells \cite{scappucci_germanium_2021,scappucci_crystalline_2021}, spin qubits may experience a quiet electrical and magnetic environment because the noisy dielectric interface is separated by an epitaxial SiGe barrier and nuclear spins may be removed by isotopic purification \cite{paquelet_wuetz_reducing_2023,moutanabbir_nuclear_2024}.
-In the absence of high-quality SiGe wafers for epitaxy, strained Si and Ge quantum wells are grown on strain-relaxed SiGe buffers, which act as metamorphic substrates \cite{deelman_metamorphic_2016} bridging the lattice mismatch with the underlying Si or Ge wafers.
-However, these SiGe metamorphic substrates rely on networks of dislocations for strain-release and are inherently defective, introducing topographic, strain, chemical, and band offset fluctuations in the quantum wells \cite{corley-wiciak_nanoscale_2023,corley-wiciak_lattice_2023}, thereby challenging the performance and cross-wafer uniformity of quantum devices.
+Alternatively, spin-qubits in strained Ge ($\varepsilon$-Ge) \cite{hendrickx_four-qubit_2021,hendrickx_sweet-spot_2024,stehouwer_exploiting_2025} and strained Si ($\varepsilon$-Si) \cite{yoneda_quantum-dot_2018,xue_quantum_2022,noiri_fast_2022,neyens_probing_2024} buried quantum wells \cite{scappucci_germanium_2021,scappucci_crystalline_2021} may experience a quiet electrical environment because the noisy semiconductor-oxide interface is separated by an epitaxial SiGe barrier \cite{paquelet_wuetz_reducing_2023}.
+In the absence of high-quality SiGe wafers for epitaxy, $\varepsilon$-Ge and $\varepsilon$-Si quantum wells are grown on strain-relaxed SiGe buffers, which act as metamorphic substrates \cite{deelman_metamorphic_2016} bridging the lattice mismatch with the underlying Ge or Si wafers.
+However, these SiGe metamorphic substrates rely on networks of dislocations for strain-release and are inherently defective, introducing topographic, strain, chemical, and band offset fluctuations in the strained quantum wells \cite{evans_nanoscale_2012,corley-wiciak_nanoscale_2023,corley-wiciak_lattice_2023}, thereby challenging the performance and cross-wafer uniformity of quantum devices.